fpereiro/proof/notes.md

 - PE: "Turing will show an example shortly.
 Each configuration is a quintuple, and an entire machine is now expressed as a stream of qunituplets.
 (Interestingly enough, the quintuples don't have to be in any specific order.
 It's like a programming language where each statement begins with a label and ends with a *goto*.)"

 Interesting!
 But the same goes for the m-configurations and m-functions; the order is there for us to understand it better, but presumably there can be forward references.

+- PE: "The next substitution is a radical one.
+It gets rid of all those subscripts and turns the machine into a stream of capital letters:"

+- TU: "In this description we shall replace qi by the letter "D" followed by the letter "A" repeated i times, and Sj by "D" followed by "C" repeated j times.

+- PE: "For example, q1 is replaced by DA and q5 is replaced by DAAAAA.
+(Remember that the first configuration is q1.
+There is no q0.)
+As for the symbols, S0 (the blank) is now denoted by D, S1 (the symbol 0) is DC, and S2 (the symbol 1) is DCC.
+Other symbols are assigned to S3 and greater and become DCCC and so on."

+- TU: "This new description of the machine may be called the *standard description* (S.D).
+It is made up entirely from the letters "A", "C", "D", "L", "R", "N", and from ";".

+- PE: "The L, R, and N indicate the moves.
+Semicolons separate each configuration."

+- TU: "If finally we replace "A" by "1", "C" by "@", "D" by "3", "L" by "4", "R" by "5", "N" by "^", and ";" by "7" we shall have a description of the machine in the form of an arabic numeral.

+- PE: "This is an important step.
+Turing has standardized his machines to such an extent that he can now uniquely identify a machine by an integer, and this integer encodes all the states of the machine.
+Turing was undoubtedly inspired by the approach Godel took in his incompleteness Theorem in converting every mathematical expression into a unique number.

+p138

+- TU: "The integer represented by this numeral may be called a *description number* (D.N.) of the machine.
+The D.N determine the S.D and the structure of the machine uniquely.
+The machine whose D.N is n may be described as M(n).
+To each computable sequence there corresponds at least one description number, while to no description number does there correspond more than one computable sequence."

+- PE: "Since the order of the quintuples doesn't matter, the quintuples can be scrambled without any effect on the sequence the machine computes.
+It is very clear, then, that multiple description numbers are associated with each computable sequence, but each description number defines a machine that generates only one computable sequence (at least when beginning with a blank tape).
+Without much fanfare Turing concludes with a result he mentioned in the very beginning of the article:"

+- "TU: The computable sequences and numbers are therefore enumerable."

+Sequences are mapped onto integers.
+And because integers are enumerable, so are sequences.

+- TU: "Let us find a description number for the machine I of Section 3."